-- Students are permitted to arrive on campus starting at 8:45AM.
-Unless enrolled in the YMCA before-school program. - All students who are eating breakfast must report directly to the school cafeteria. - No student should be roaming the campus in the morning.
+- Students are NOT permitted to be on campus EARLIER THAN 8:45 am (unless enrolled in the YMCA before-school program between 7:00 am and 8:45 am). - Parents are not to let students out of cars until they are directed by staff. - All students who are eating breakfast must report directly to the school cafeteria when they arrive. - No student should be roaming the campus in the morning.
 Teachers are asked to address any student found outside of the appropriate areas. - Students should report directly to their classroom upon arrival or after breakfast.
-The instructional day begins immediately at 9:15 AM.
-Morning work should not put students at a disadvantage if they ride a late bus.
-Enrichment activities, organization, reading, and journal writing are appropriate. - Students who arrive late MUST have their parent/guardian check them in school at the computer check in/out station.
+The instructional day begins immediately at 9:15 a.m.
+Morning work will put students at a disadvantage if they ride a late bus.
+Enrichment activities, organization, reading, and journal writing are some of the morning work students will complete. - Students who arrive after 9:15 am MUST have their parent/guardian check them in the main office at the front desk.
+Students are not allowed to enter without a parent/guardian.